 - Access to service on a non-discriminatory basis

 You have the right and responsibility to accept or reject service, wholly or in part.

-The new Australian Government Charter of Aged Care Rights that started on 1 July 2019 describes your rights as a person receiving aged care services.
-For more information, please go the following websites.
+The Australian Government Charter of Aged Care Rights that started in 1 July 2019 describes your rights as a person receiving aged care services.
+For more information please go the following websites.